Bloating is uncomfortable. It’s a nuisance. It’s disheartening and it can be avoided.

 Sauerkraut is just cabbage which has undergone fermentation, meaning it’s packed full of probiotics which promote a healthy gut.
 Probiotics are essential for optimal digestion conditions and can also eliminate some bacteria which cause excessive gas in the tummy.

 Papaya may not be everyone’s first choice when it comes to the fruit platter, but you may want to reconsider if this isn’t among your staple.
-Packed with an enzyme called papain which acts as a mild laxative (not enough to be concerned about!) eating papaya can help our bodies get rid of excess waste more efficiently.
-Papaya is also a wonderful source of fibre, which is essential for proper waste management and regulation.
+It contains papain, a mild laxative that helps our bodies expel waste.
+It is also a wonderful source of fibre, which is essential for proper waste management and regulation.

 Bloating can happen for a multitude of reasons; stress, overeating, eating the wrong foods, hormonal imbalances!
-But there are some very simple things we can do to lessen its impact and eating some foods can actually help prevent a potential bloating catastrophe.
-The next time you feel bloated, try adding some of these foods to your plate to get you feeling back to normal in no time.
+But, there are easy ways to reduce its effects, and eating certain foods can avoid bloating.
+The next time you feel bloated, consider adding these foods to your plate.